NenadPantelic/Voice-assistant/README.md

    ]
 }
 ```

+## Examples:

-## Special commands
+## Special cases

 There are cases when special commands are called:
 - initial command (says greeting text and asks for the input text)
 - setting language (sets the operating language)
 - switch language (switches the operating language)
-- ambiguous command (scenario when multiple commands have the same score)
+- ambiguous command (scenario when multiple commands have the same score):
+   - ***en: I’m sorry, but I’m not sure what you want.
+Your command is ambiguous.
+There are a few options.
+Try again,            please!***,
+   - ***sr: Žao mi je, ali nisam siguran šta želite.
+Vaša komanda nije jednoznačna.
+Postoji više mogućih opcija.
+Probajte        ponovo!***

 - invalid command (command cannot be determined precisely)
 - final command (last calling command)

+Also, there may be situations where speech recognition returns an error:
+- speech cannot be processed:
+   - ***en: Speech cannot be analyzed or recognized!***,
+   - ***sr: Vaš govor ne može biti obraden ili prepoznat!***
+- API problems:
+   - ***en: Request error problem.
+Check API limits and connectivity status!***,
+   - ***sr: Problemi sa slanjem zahteva.
+Proverite API limit i status mreže!***
 ## Aditional notes

 - To use arduino service, you must connect arduino with your computer (serial port's parameters are set in config/config.py); uncomment arduino service line in service pool in main.py